 Our Diabetic Shoe and Custom bracing program includes crucial care and guidance by our certified orthotist and pedorthist.
 This proper and continuous foot care can drastically improve the health of your feet, ankles, and lower legs.

 Approximately 26 million people in the United States struggle with diabetes mellitus, a disease that can lead to a range of health issues, including conditions affecting your lower limbs.
 To help minimize pain and improve quality of life for our patients and others throughout our community, the team at Ocean County Foot & Ankle Surgical Associates, P.C., has launched a diabetic shoe program designed with comfort, convenience and overall well-being in mind.
-Our skilled team includes Davison de Queiroz, assisting patients as a certified orthotist and pedorthist servicing patients with bracing and custom shoes, and Samantha Leone, a certified fitter of therapeutic shoes.
+Davison de Queiroz is highly skilled in assisting patients as a certified orthotist and pedorthist servicing patients with bracing and custom shoes.

 Diabetic Foot Care